Left Continue shopping

 Staying Organised While Fundraising

 The best system of organisation depends on you.
-Financial software is ideal for some, while others prefer impeccable paper files.
+Financial software is ideal for some, while others prefer paper files.
 It does not matter which organising method you choose.
-What does matter is that you use it faithfully and stay organised.
-Among the items you will need to keep organised during fundraising:
+What does matter is that you use it regularly and stay organised.
+Here are some of the the items you will need to keep organised during fundraising:

 Items to keep organised